OpenRock/OpenAM/opensso/extensions/authnicrp/README.txt

 In particular, the need of a companion JavaDB database has been removed.
-Information Card support is now part of the user profile that is stored in the Identity Repository (IdRepo) that can be either Active Directory, OpenDS, Sun Directory Server Enterprise Edition or MySQL through the JDBC IdRepo plug-in.
+Information Card support is now part of the user profile that is stored in the Identity Repository (IdRepo) that can be either Active Directory, OpenDJ, Sun Directory Server Enterprise Edition or MySQL through the JDBC IdRepo plug-in.

 A RP can now specify its Security Token requirements and security